top of page

 • Progressing to raja yoga embodiment practice (restorative postures; embodying breathwork; trauma release exercise; elemental inner-sense)

-• Continuing meditation practice with gentle exposure to the awareness & equanimity of body sensations (Vipassana insight meditation; awareness of the arising and passing nature of thoughts/emotions/feelings and their associated body sensations)
+• Continuing meditation practice with gentle exposure to the awareness & equanimity of body sensations (vipassana insight meditation; awareness of the arising and passing nature of thoughts/emotions/feelings and their associated body sensations)

 This is the non-doing sensitive, respectful physical contact of another's body (e.g touching the feet or the head or other relevant region) whilst acknowledging the expressive nature of their ever changing physiology.
 This kind of touch is free from analysis, judgement or agenda.